 The next most popular finish is ultra matte acrylic.
 Incredibly smooth and soft to the touch, ultra- matte’s enhanced surface properties will make any space look as good as it feels.
 The added durability of the scratch and chemical resistance topcoat perfectly balances both beautiful and functional interior design.
-This is also an actual acrylic sheet, usually 0.7 mm to 0.9 mm thick, glued onto a MDF substrate with a matching back color that perfectly complements the space you are trying to design.
-With the increasing popularity of ultra-matte, many new material options are constantly becoming available.
+This is also an actual acrylic sheet, usually 0.7 mm to 0.9 mm thick, glued onto an MDF substrate with a matching back color that perfectly complements the space you are trying to design.
+With the increasing popularity of ultra-matte, many new material options are continually becoming available.

 Polymer has also become a popular choice for cabinet doors in the last few years as a more cost-effective option with many more color possibilities.
 Available both as a high gloss or ultra-matte finish, polymer sheets are usually 0.3 mm thick and are glued on an MDF substrate.
 Polymer sheets are not as scratch resistant as acrylic, and are more prone to color inconsistencies; therefore, it is essential to work with a cabinet manufacturer that uses only high-quality polymer sheets.
 Rather than the traditional baked-on process using glue, our high-quality polymer sheets are laminated onto the MDF substrate.

 The last option is UV lacquered panels.
 These are panels are covered in a decorative sheet and then finished with high gloss lacquer that offers 90% gloss levels and has high scratch and heat resistance.
 Due to the manufacturing process, it is possible to get many different wood grain options in this line of panels as well as the standard solid colors.
 An excellent choice for store fixtures and commercial applications, these panels are highly durable and long-lasting.